 It is recorded that his stature was such that he dwarfed all his contemporaries, in battle he was always in the van.
 His arms were so strong that his bow was more powerful and his arrows heavier than those of his companions.
 There is much disagreement as to the meaning of Ivar's puzzling epithet 'the Boneless'.
 It has been suggested it was a euphemism for impotence, It was said that he had "no love lust in him" or even a snake metaphor, his brother Sigurd was known as Snake-in-the-Eye.
-It may however, simply have referred to a physical flexibility.
-The poem "Háttalykill inn forni" describes Ivar as being "without any bones at all".
-Norse sources mention Ivar being carried on a shield by his army, leading to speculation that he was lame, this however is unlikely considering he was a renowned warrior and other sources from the period mention chieftains being ceremonially borne on the shields of enemies following victory.
+It may, however, simply have referred to physical flexibility.
+The poem "Httalykill inn forni" describes Ivar as being "without any bones at all".
+Norse sources mention Ivar being carried on a shield by his army, leading to speculation that he was lame, this, however, is unlikely considering he was a renowned warrior and other sources from the period mention chieftains being ceremonially borne on the shields of enemies following a victory.

 The Mercians settled on paying the Vikings off, who agreed to leave and returned to Northumbria in the Autumn of 868.
 They spent the winter in York.

 After 869 Ivar left for Dublin leaving the command of the Great Heathen Army in England to his brothers Halfdan and Ubbe.
-He is thought to be later identified as Ímar, founder of the Uí Ímair, or House of Ivar, which at various times ruled Northumbria from York, and dominated the Irish Sea from the Kingdom of Dublin.
+He is thought to be later identified as Imar, founder of the of Ivar, which at various times ruled Northumbria from York, and dominated the Irish Sea from the Kingdom of Dublin.

 Along with Olaf the White, his co-ruler in Dublin, he launched a two-pronged attack on Scotland, they met up at Dumbarton Rock the 'fortress of the Britons', which they besieged.
 The garrison of the rock held out for four months.
 They cut off the water supply and having 'Wasted the people who were in it by hunger and thirst', the defenders capitulated after which it was pillaged and destroyed.
 Ivar and Olaf remained in Strathclyde for the winter, and then returned to Dublin loaded with booty and slaves.
 The Vikings then exacted tribute from Constantine I, King of Scots.